bookmark_borderLiability Insurance for Small Business – “liability insurance for small business”

 bookmark_border6.
 What is a Bond

 When you purchase a bond, you are essentially lending money to the issuer.
 In return, the issuer promises to pay you a specified rate of interest during the life of the bond and to repay the face value of the bond (the principal) when it “matures,” or comes due after a set period.
+This contractual obligation distinguishes bonds from equity investments, where returns are not guaranteed.

 Before investing, it is crucial to understand the key risks associated with bonds.
 These primarily include interest rate risk and credit risk.
 If interest rates rise, the market value of existing bonds typically falls.
 Credit risk refers to the possibility that the bond issuer will fail to make timely interest or principal payments.
+Additionally, inflation risk can erode the real purchasing power of your fixed interest payments over time.

 Key Characteristics of Bonds